Review of Udemy's renamed The 2018 Git Complete: 45 minute crash course using Angular.

 Posted on Mon 01 October 2018 in Review

 Update: This course is no longer offered on Udemy.
-There are more recent version and courses for a Git introduction.
+There are more recent versions and courses for a Git introduction.

 I use Git extensively in both my personal and professional work.
 I've set up GitLab for my personal work.
 I know enough about Git to be effective in a small environment with a handful of developers.
 I found a 30 minute crash course about Git on Udemy and decided to take it with the goal of learning a little bit more.